-NPower is embarking on our most extensive mission to date through the 40 by 22 initiative.
+NPower has embarked on our most extensive mission to date through the 40 by 22 initiative.

-- We aim to increase our program enrollment of young women to 40% by 2022 in New York, New Jersey, Maryland, Missouri and California.
+- We aim to increase our program enrollment of young women to 40% by 2022 in New York, New Jersey, Maryland, Missouri, Michigan and California.

-- We also aim to increase representation of female instructors to mirror our student goal of 40% by the end of 2020 in all the markets we serve.
+- We also aim to increase representation of female instructors to mirror our student goal of 40% in all the markets we serve.